What is a walking cast shoe? These medical walking boots protect the foot and/or ankle after injury or surgery, while allowing you to move around.

 The post-operative shoe’s insole is constructed of EVA (ethylene vinyl acetate), which is a shock-absorbing, light material that supports the foot.
 It’s also considered more eco-friendly since chlorine is not used in its production.

 The insole is fairly rigid, which is great for treating a broken foot or toe.
-But if you need more cushioning for something like a heel spur or pressure sore, you might consider buying some heel cups or a pressure-relieving insole to slide into your foot-injury shoe.
+But if you need more cushioning for something like a heel spur or pressure sore, you might consider buying some heel cups to slide into your foot-injury shoe.

 The bottom of the insole is ribbed, which improves the traction of the black surgical boots.
 This is a big plus since falling after surgery or an injury can majorly set back the healing process.